awandemathonsi2-design/creative-mind/README.md

 '''

 '''
-Average understanding of loops: I didn't feel confident camel.py - isupper() checks whether a string is uppercase. *Unfortunately the output and command prompt are on the same line. coke.py - When using the while True loop, use the break statement or return to exit the loop. twttr.py -
+Good understanding of loops: I didn't feel confident but not I fully understand when and how to use different loops. camel.py - isupper() checks whether a string is uppercase. *Unfortunately the output and command prompt are on the same line. coke.py - When using the while True loop, use the break statement or return to exit the loop. twttr.py -